MalovAleksey/DZ/ДЗ «SQL. Часть 1».md

 SELECT LOWER(INSERT(first_name, 3, 2, 'pp')) AS first_name, LOWER(last_name) AS last_name, active
 FROM customer c
-WHERE first_name LIK 'Kelly' OR first_name LIKE 'Willie' AND active = 1;
+WHERE first_name LIKE 'Kelly' OR first_name LIKE 'Willie' AND active = 1;

 ``